kinkmaru/laravel-grades-tracker/readme.md

+## Grades Tracker
 Grades Tracker is a web laravel web application designed to help students more easily assess their performance throughout the term.
-The student will enter their class assessment weighted amounts a single time, and as they enter their evaluations for each assignment in a given catergory, the program will calculate their performance.
+The student will enter their class assessment weighted amounts a single time.
+As they enter their evaluations for each assignment in a given catergory, the program will calculate their performance.

 Example: